genuary-art/site/faq.md

 ## Can I...?

 Yes.
 But please follow the Geneva Conventions.
-And AI alignment best practices.
+And don't build the torment nexus.

 ## What if I don't understand a prompt?